 Roasted Seitan, Peppers, and Portobellos: This delectable preparation of roasted seitan, colorful bell peppers, and portobello mushrooms is simple enough to make for a weeknight meal and festive enough for any special occasion.

-Classic Vegan Meatloaf: Here’s a vegan meatloaf using Beyond Beef Plant-Based Ground, but if you want to try a whole foods approach, you’ll find a version using beans and nuts in the recipe’s variations.
+Classic Vegan Meatloaf: Here’s a vegan meatloaf using Beyond Beef ® or Impossible ® Plant-Based Ground.
+Or, if you want to try a whole foods approach, you’ll find a version using beans and nuts in the recipe’s variations.
 If you’re feeding a crowd, double the recipe!

 Spring Vegetable Tart: This vegetable tart is practically effortless to make and gorgeous to behold.
 It two generous rectangular tarts, and is a festive offering for a vegan Easter menu.

 Orange Roasted Tofu with Baby Carrots and Almonds: Sprightly citrusy flavors infuse orange roasted tofu, making it a fantastic special occasion or company dish.

 Lasagna-Like Pasta Casserole: An easy vegan pasta casserole that has all the great flavors of lasagna with less hassle, this dish is perfect for a special occasion meal.

 “Beefy” Vegan Holiday Pot Roast: A vegan pot roast made with portobello mushrooms is hearty, warming, and easy enough to make for a weeknight meal — yet festive enough for the holiday table.